alessiot89/FearEvolvedForever/README.md

 At 5:30 Dodo Wyvern will flee away until next middnight.

-In the Config.json file it is possible to customize some settings such difficulty, Zombie Pack color chances, two custom color sets, announcement message texts, toggle the debug log and finally change the possible spawn locations of the Dodo Wyvern.
+In the Config.json file it is possible to customize some settings such difficulty, Zombie Pack colour chances, two custom colour sets, announcement message texts, toggle the debug log and finally change the possible spawn locations of the Dodo Wyvern.

 ## Add extra Zombie Wyverns on the map
 You can add more Zombie Wyvern to claim (mostly around the trench area) overriding the spawn entries container (in Game.ini) as follow: